-As more fully described in this division, the plan commission is authorized to designate certain existing accessory buildings as a "rural accessory building" in those zoning districts listed in Exhibit 7-1.
-If a building is so designated, it is not counted towards the allowable number of accessory buildings permitted on a lot or towards the allowable building square footage permitted on a lot with the approval of the plan commission.
+As more fully described in this division, the town board is authorized to designate certain existing accessory buildings as a "rural accessory building" in those zoning districts listed in appendix A. If a building is so designated, it is not counted towards the allowable number of accessory buildings permitted on a lot or towards the allowable building square footage permitted on a lot with the approval of the town board.
 This division describes the procedures and requirements for a rural accessory building determination.